iceburg-net/ansible-pcd/roles/applications/apache_sites/README.md

 apache_sites
 ============

-deploys sites in git repositories to an apache web server.
+deploy sites in git repositories to an apache web server.

-sites reside in /sites , grouped by organization, e.g.
-  "/sites/iceburg/www.iceburg.net"
+optionally provision databases + users users as well

 ### usage